webelcomau/EJBvsCDIvsJSF/README.md

-**NEXT: Case3:** Much as for GET-related navigation, <u>browser reload is BROKEN for @ViewScoped under Mojarra-2.3, the @ViewScoped backing bean is not released for garbage collection</u>, and most of the session beans are also held.
-RESULTS OMITTED
+**NEXT: Case3:** Much as for GET-related navigation, **browser reload is BROKEN for @ViewScoped under Mojarra-2.3**, the @ViewScoped backing bean is not released for garbage collection, and most of the session beans are also held.
+RESULTS OMITTED.